Seguridad Social

 What the Seguridad Social covers

-The system provides a wide range of protections.
-Public healthcare through the Sistema Nacional de Salud gives you access to a GP (Médico de Cabecera) at your local Centro de Salud, specialist referrals, hospital care, and prescriptions at reduced prices.
+The system provides a broad set of protections.
+Public healthcare through the Sistema Nacional de Salud gives you a GP at your local Centro de Salud, specialist referrals, hospital care, and prescriptions at reduced prices.
 Retirement pensions are paid by the INSS based on your contribution history.
-Temporary incapacity benefits cover you during extended sick leave.
-Maternity and paternity leave provide 16 weeks of paid leave for each parent.
-Unemployment benefits (prestación por desempleo) are available to employees who lose their job, provided they have contributed enough months.
-Family benefits and disability support round out the system.
+Temporary incapacity benefits cover extended sick leave.
+Maternity and paternity leave provide paid time off for each parent.
+Unemployment benefits are available to employees who lose their job and have contributed enough months.
+Family benefits and disability support complete the picture.

-What it does not cover: dental care (beyond extractions in some regions), optical care, and many specialist treatments have long waiting lists, which is why many residents combine public coverage with private health insurance.
+What it does not fully cover: dental care, optical care, and certain specialist treatments with long waiting lists.
+That gap is exactly why many residents combine public coverage with private insurance.
+We compare the two in detail in our guide on public versus private healthcare in Spain.

-The Seguridad Social has two operational arms.
-The TGSS (Tesorería General de la Seguridad Social) handles the financial side: collecting contributions from employers, employees, and self employed workers, managing registrations, and issuing your NUSS (social security number).
-The INSS (Instituto Nacional de la Seguridad Social) handles the benefits side: assessing your entitlements and paying out pensions, sick leave, maternity benefits, and other support.
+The Seguridad Social has two operational arms that newcomers constantly confuse.
+The TGSS (Tesorería General de la Seguridad Social) handles the money: it collects contributions, manages registrations, and issues your NUSS.
+The INSS (Instituto Nacional de la Seguridad Social) handles the benefits: it assesses entitlements and pays out pensions, sick leave, and maternity benefits.
 You register with the TGSS.
 You claim from the INSS.
+We explain the split in full in our blog on the difference between TGSS and INSS.

 Your NUSS: the number that connects everything

 Your NUSS (Número de la Seguridad Social) is your personal social security number.
-It is different from your NIE (which is your tax and identification number).
-Your NUSS is what appears on your Tarjeta Sanitaria (health card) and links you to everything in the social security system: your GP, your contribution history, your pension record, and your entitlements.
-Without a NUSS, you cannot access public healthcare or build pension rights.
+It is not the same as your NIE, which is your identification and tax number.
+The NUSS links you to your GP, your contribution history, your pension record, and your entitlements, and it appears on your Tarjeta Sanitaria.
+Without a NUSS you cannot access public healthcare or build pension rights.
+If you do not yet have one, our blog on how to get your NUSS explains the process, and there is a separate guide for autonomos and Digital Nomad Visa holders whose route differs slightly.

-How you register with the Seguridad Social depends on your situation.
-There are four main routes, and each one has its own process, documents, and module.
+How you register with the Seguridad Social depends entirely on your situation.
+There are four main routes.
+Find yours below; each one links to the module that walks you through it step by step.

-If you have a job in Spain, your employer handles most of the registration.
-They register you with the TGSS (alta) and start making contributions on your behalf.
-The contribution is split: the employer pays approximately 30% of your gross salary, and your share (approximately 6.35%) is deducted from your paycheck.
-Once registered, you receive your NUSS and can get your Tarjeta Sanitaria at your local Centro de Salud.
+Your employer handles most of the registration.
+They register you with the TGSS and contribute on your behalf.
+In 2026 the employer pays roughly 30% of your gross salary and your own share of approximately 6,35% is deducted from your payslip.
+Once registered you receive your NUSS and can collect your Tarjeta Sanitaria at your local Centro de Salud.

-What you need to do yourself: make sure your empadronamiento is done, visit the Centro de Salud to register for your health card, and verify that your employer has actually completed the alta (ask for confirmation).
+What you still do yourself: complete your empadronamiento, register at the Centro de Salud for your health card, and confirm your employer actually completed the alta.
+Our blog starting a job in Spain covers what to check.

 Our Seguridad Social Employee module guides you through what your employer should do, what you do yourself, and how to get your Tarjeta Sanitaria.